Fraternity and Sorority Life

 All chapter-sponsored events of any kind must adhere to UNC, Weld County, and State of Colorado Covid-19 expectations and guidelines.
 The health and safety of members, guests, and the community are of the utmost importance.

-While meetings can be 10 people or less and events 50 people or less, if a meeting or event can be virtual, it should be virtual.
+If a meeting or event can be virtual, it should be virtual.
 We know it is reasonable to want to conduct business in-person; however, please consider ways to move meetings, events, and gathering to a virtual setting.

 Any event that occurs in-person should keep a lists of attendees (name, date, location, interactions, phone number) in case it is needed for contact tracing.